Turkey Pastrami

 How to make turkey pastrami

 Step 1- Prep the brine: Heat the brine ingredients in a large pot or saucepan over medium heat.
-Once the sugar is fully dissolved, let it cool before placing it in the fridge to chill overnight.
+Once the sugar is fully dissolved, let it cool, then refrigerate to chill overnight.

 Step 2- Brine the turkey breasts: Place the turkey breasts in a non-reactive bowl and pour the brine over top.
 Cover, then let them soak in the fridge.